AlexStrNik/OpenLava/Docs/packages.md

 See [`Examples/MoltenLavaExample`](../Examples/MoltenLavaExample) for a minimal SwiftUI app demonstrating real-time Lava animation playback.

+## LavaSerpent

+[`LavaSerpent`](../Packages/LavaSerpent) is a Python package for working with the Lava format from a tooling perspective.
+It supports:

+- Converting sequences of AVIF frames into optimized Lava packages
+- Unpacking Lava directories back into individual frames
+- JSON parsing and serialization of manifest structure using Python dataclasses

+See its [dedicated README](../Packages/LavaSerpent/README.md) for full documentation and CLI usage.

 ## 🧪 Planned Packages

 Future implementations are planned in: